s-raza/csvio/docs/source/csvio.fieldprocessor.rst

 Field Processor
 ================

-A Field Processor may be used to transform the values in a row represented by a dictionary that maps ``column->value`` pairs.
+A Field Processor is used to transform the values in a row represented by a dictionary that maps ``column->value`` pairs.
+This processor can be used to transform the values of particular fields in a row, where the values of other fields in the row are not required for making the transformation.

+:doc:`Row Processor <csvio.rowprocessor>` can be used to make transformations where values of other fields within the same row are required.

 In *csvio* a CSV file is represented by a list of dictionaries that is populated in the ``rows`` attribute of the :py:class:`~csvio.CSVReader` or